joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

 To do so, turn on of the legs inside out, so that that good side of the fabric is turned inside, and the bad side and lining sits on the outside.

-The other leg should not be turned inside-out, but should just have it's good side on the outside.
+The other leg should not be turned inside-out, but should just have its good side on the outside.

 Now, put the leg that has the good side out (the normal leg) into the leg that has the bad side out (the inside-out leg).